iterative/mlem.ai/content/docs/command-reference/deploy/status.md

 ## Description

-The `deploy status` command lets us check the status of the deployed service.
+The `deploy status` command lets us check the status of the deployment, which is the deployed app/service serving the model.

+### Heroku
-The current possible list of statuses with the `heroku` implementation are:
+The possible statuses for deployments using the `heroku` target platform is:

 - unknown
 - not_deployed